TomVer99/C-CPP_CMake_GTest-GithubActions/README.md

 ## Wiki

-The WiKi contains a lot of information about the project.
+The WiKi contains a lot of information about the template.
 Please check it out [here](https://github.com/TomVer99/C-CPP_CMake_GTest-GithubActions/wiki) or via the WiKi button at the top of the webpage.